achilep/project_catalog_api/README.md

 Api which manages products and categories

 	This is a product catalog api.
 It is written in java using the spring boot framework.
-	It has two main microservices; a product service (product_service) and a category service(category_service).
-	As each name implies the microservices respectively handle operations on products and categories.
-	Also, there is a naming server for the api (the naming server is a eureka naming server).

 ## Getting started
-1. Have spring tool suite(STS) ide or sts integrated into a java ide of your choice
+1. Have spring tool suite(STS) ide or sts integrated into a java ide of your choice.
 2. Optionally have access to internet connection so as to download any dependencies on-the-go if needed.

 ## Running the api